Buying property in Hérault

 So if you’re dreaming of a southern French lifestyle with a mix of mountains, seaside and countryside, Hérault is an excellent choice.

 Named after the Hérault River, this department within the region of Occitanie offers sandy beaches along the Mediterranean coast.
-But it also offers mountains reaching nearly 2,000 metres and national park and countryside between.
+But it also offers mountains reaching nearly 2,000 metres and a national park and countryside between.

 It has the city of Montpellier, plus the smaller city of Béziers, one of France’s oldest.
-Whether you’re seeking a city apartment, beachside retreat or a rural escape, here’s everything you need to know about buying property in Hérault.
+Whether you’re seeking a city apartment, a beachside retreat or a rural escape, here’s everything you need to know about buying property in Hérault.

-Why buy a home in Hérault
+Why buy property in the Hérault?

 Hérault is a charming department with one foot in the Mediterranean and another in the mountains.
-It’s easy to get to, via Montpellier international airport or by train – on a route between Paris and Barcelona.
+It’s easy to get to, via Montpellier International Airport or by train – on a route between Paris and Barcelona.

 The department enjoys a Mediterranean climate, with hot summers and mild, sunny winters.